emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 role-mappings.yml and existing in AD any container.

-Below a screenshot of the console on which are marked accounts that were created by uesrs logging in from AD
+Below a screenshot of the console on which are marked accounts that were created by users logging in from AD

 ![](/media/media/image85_js.png)

-If you map roles with from several domains, for example dev.examloe1.com, dev.example2.com then in User List we will see which user from which domain with which role logged in ITRS Log Analytics.
+If you map roles with from several domains, for example dev.example1.com, dev.example2.com then in User List we will see which user from which domain with which role logged in ITRS Log Analytics.

-### Password encryption ##
+### Password encryption

 For security reason you can provide the encrypted password for Active Directory integration.
 To do this use *pass-encrypter.sh* script that is located in the *Utils* directory in installation folder.

 1. Installation of *pass-encrypter*

+    ```bash
-    cp -pr /instalation_folder/elasticsearch/pass-en00
+    cp -pr /instalation_folder/elasticsearch/pass-encrypter /usr/share/elasticsearch/

-    000crypter /usr/share/elasticsearch/
+    ```

 1. Use *pass-encrypter*

+    ```conf
-		# /usr/share/elasticsearch/utils/pass-encrypter/pass-encrypter.sh
+    /usr/share/elasticsearch/utils/pass-encrypter/pass-encrypter.sh

     Enter the string for encryption :
     new_password
     Encrypted string : MTU1MTEwMDcxMzQzMg==1GEG8KUOgyJko0PuT2C4uw==
+    ```

-## Authentication with Radius #
+## Authentication with Radius

 To use the Radius protocol, install the latest available version of ITRS Log Analytics.